IBM/ibmi-oss-docs/nginx/README.md

 ## Summary

 Here you will find general information as it relates to Nginx on IBM i.
-This is meant to be a supplement to the [official Nginx documentation](https://docs.nginx.com).
+This is meant to be a supplement to the [official Nginx documentation](https://docs.nginx.com) and the wealth of public information available online.
+Generally speaking, Nginx on IBM i is managed the same way as on other platforms.

 As outlined in [the Apache documentation](../apache/README.md), there are several advantages to using an HTTP server in front of your application.
 It is not good practice to serve up